arenaxr/arena-unity/README.md

 1. Copy the modified M2MqttUnity/Assets/M2Mqtt project (based on https://github.com/gpvigano/M2MqttUnity) from this repo to the project's Assets folder.

 ## Proposed TODO List:
-- Determine right platforms to support, UI required
 - Add a smooth disconnect/logout experience
-- Move code to a Unity-specific repo, C# is too general a repo name
 - Expand the object properties that can be synchronized between Unity-ARENA
-- Use case discovery to determine the right level of Unity-ARENA interaction